 Norton Secured Seal FAQ

-What is the Norton Secured Seal?
+What does it mean to see the Norton Secured Seal?

 How do I add the Norton Secured Seal to my website?